faq

 The site publishes state pages only where official route data, state caveats, and useful context are present.
 That avoids thin all-state template pages.

-What does SBE-FP mean in plain English?
+What does SBE-FP mean explained?

 How should Medicaid and CHIP fit into state routing?